 On 22 February 2021, ENCATC and the Asia-Europe Foundation (ASEF) launched Virtual Crossovers, an e-residency for emerging arts journalists from Asia and Europe.
-This e-residency will be held online for a period of 4 weeks from 1 April - 1 May 2021.
-It is the opportunity for the two selected arts journalists to have capacity building, networking and peer collaboration, with a focus on cultural diplomacy and international cultural relations.
+This e-residency was held online for a period of 4 weeks from 1 April - 1 May 2021.
+It was the opportunity for the two selected arts journalists to have capacity building, networking and peer collaboration, with a focus on cultural diplomacy and international cultural relations.

 Meet the Arts Journalists!

-Following an open call for applications from 22 February to 22 March 2021, Tola Say from Cambodia and Klaudia Chzhu from the Russian Federation have been selected from the 30 applications received.
-Each selected journalist will work under the guidance of a mentor from the other region over the course of one month with the objective of writing a piece on the topic of cultural diplomacy between Asia and Europe.
+Following an open call for applications from 22 February to 22 March 2021, Tola Say from Cambodia and Klaudia Chzhu from the Russian Federation were selected from the 30 applications received.
+Each selected journalist worked under the guidance of a mentor from the other region over the course of one month with the objective of writing a piece on the topic of cultural diplomacy between Asia and Europe.

 Tola Say is a passionate writer and researcher of arts.
 She worked for Khmer Times from 2017 to 2019 during which she wrote about the arts scene in Cambodia.
 She was also on the core organising team for the ‘Khmer Literature Festival’ and ‘Battambang Literature Festival’ for three years.
 Her keen interest in arts and culture research saw her playing a significant role in ‘Her Sounds’ project as a coordinator in 2019.
 That year, she also became a resident researcher with Heritage Hub Residency at the REPfest New Traditional Music Festival.
 In 2020, Tola worked as a research assistant on an international project called “Documenting the instrument and instrument-making of Angkuoch, Cambodian Mouth Harp” as part of the Endangered Material Knowledge Programme.
 All these projects gave her the opportunity to travel throughout Cambodia to witness diverse arts and cultural practices in various communities.